 Organic Grant Program (archive only)

 In 2003 the CSANR launched an organic farming research program to serve the Pacific Northwest.
-This Federally supported research program supported the expansion of crop production research and initiated economic and market research of organic foods.
-The grant program completed its second and final 5-year funding cycle in 2013.
+This federally supported research program supported the expansion of crop production research and initiated economic and market research of organic foods.
+The grant program completed its second and final five-year funding cycle in 2013.
 Projects are no longer funded by this program but research reports and archival information is available.